swiftsam/swiftsam.github.io/_posts/2021-01-01-ai-to-revolutionize-the-farming-industry.md

 ![](/assets/images/posts/sam_swift_farmer.jpg)

-_This post was originally published [on the Muse's Career Stories blog](https://www.themuse.com/advice/senior-director-data-ai-bowery-farming-sam-swift/)_

 If you’ve ever felt discouraged because you’re not quite sure what type of career you want, take it from Sam Swift: You will figure it out.
 And he should know.
 Swift worked in software and academia before taking data science roles in national intelligence, fintech, and, now, agriculture.

 “I think it’s OK not to have a very specific plan for your career because it’s quite likely that you haven’t even heard of your dream job yet,” he says.
 “That’s the best way I can explain my path.”